mkbrechtel/hello-event-sourcing-with-postgres-triggers/README.md

-# Hello! – Event Sourcing with Postgres Triggers
+# Hello! – Event Sourcing with Postgres

-A prototype implementation of event sourcing architecture using Postgres triggers for immediate materialization of read models.
+A prototype implementation of event sourcing architecture using Postgres views and materialized views for querying current and historical states.

 Inspired by [this article](https://www.heise.de/blog/Event-Sourcing-Die-bessere-Art-zu-entwickeln-10258295.html) / [this video](https://www.youtube.com/watch?v=ss9wnixCGRY) from Golo Roden.

 ## Key Concepts

 - Events are stored in dedicated event tables with UUIDv7 IDs for sequential ordering
-- Postgres triggers automatically maintain read-only materialized views of business aggregates
+- Unified event view provides flexible querying of the event stream
-- Read models are always consistent with event history
+- Materialized views maintain read models with point-in-time snapshots
 - Simple architecture that leverages Postgres features rather than external components

 ## Example Model